Magisk-Modules-Alt-Repo/submission/README.md

 * Device-specific modules **are allowed**.
 * "Trivial" modules **are allowed**.
 This includes simple boot scripts.
-* No malicious modules (deleting core files or breaking system intentionally).
+* No malicious modules (deleting core files, breaking system intentionally, adware, spyware, or any kind of module harmful to the end user).
-* No broken modules (doesn't do what it says it will).
+* No broken modules (doesn't do what it says it will, or doesn't define correctly compatible devices).
 * No duplicate submissions.
 * Module ID must match repo name (otherwise Magisk Manager fails to download it).